SN1 and SN2 are the two forms of nucleophilic substitution reaction. SN1 involves one molecule while Sn2 involves two molecules.

 CH3Cl + OH- → CH3OH + Cl-

-What is happening in each of the two reactions is - one negatively charged atom/molecule is getting replaced by another negatively charged atom/molecule.
+It is happening in each of the two reactions that one negatively charged atom/molecule is getting replaced by another negatively charged atom/molecule.

 Types of Nucleophilic Substitution Reaction

 There are two types of nucleophilic substitution reaction: